University charter: United Kingdom

-Since 1992, almost all new universities have been promoted to that status by orders under the Further and Higher Education Act 1992.
-However, supplemental charters have been used to confer university status on institutions that already had a royal charter, such as Cardiff University (previously part of the University of Wales and chartered in 1884) in 2004 and Imperial College London (previously part of the University of London and chartered in 1907) in 2007.
-Both new and supplemental charters have been used to effect the merger of institutions to form a new university, such as the new charter granted to the University of Manchester in 2004 on the merger of the Victoria University of Manchester and the University of Manchester Institute of Science and Technology, and the supplemental charter granted to the University of Wales, Lampeter (chartered 1828 as St David's College) in 2010 to form the University of Wales Trinity Saint David by merger with Trinity College Carmarthen.
-Most member institutions of the University of London were also established by royal charter.
-Twelve of these became universities in the early 2020s, with only the London School of Economics (incorporated as a company limited by guarantee) and Royal Holloway, University of London (statutory corporation) not being chartered.
+Since 1992, almost all new universities have been granted that status by orders under the Further and Higher Education Act 1992 or (in England) the Higher Education and Research Act 2017.
+However, supplemental charters have been used to confer university status on institutions that already had a royal charter.
+These have included: Cardiff University (previously part of the University of Wales and chartered in 1884) in 2004; Imperial College London (previously part of the University of London and chartered in 1907) in 2007; other chartered former colleges of the University of Wales, including the supplemental charter granted to the University of Wales, Lampeter (originally granted a collegiate charter, rather than a university charter, in 1828 as St David's College) in 2010 to form the University of Wales Trinity Saint David by merger with Trinity College Carmarthen; and chartered member institutions of the University of London that became universities within the federation following the University of London Act 2018.
+A new royal charter was granted to the University of Manchester in 2004 on the merger of the Victoria University of Manchester and the University of Manchester Institute of Science and Technology, which formed a new corporation and granted it university status.